 So the case is now on appeal, and the American Subcontractors Association of the Carolina’s filed a “Friends of the Court” brief (that’s where we got that quote from Justice Erving Jr.).
 Take a look at their brief here.

-Stay tuned to the Construction Lien Blog for updates on this important case.
+Stay tuned to the Construction Finance Journal for updates on this important case.